Scan time: 2-3 minutes / Read time: 3-5 minutes

 A guest spot on a bigger podcast.
 A joint webinar.
 A panel at a food expo.

-So she says yes to almost everything, because saying no feels like losing the chance.
+So she says yes to almost everything.

 Six months later she's drained, and her newsletter hasn't moved an inch.